 With AOSP, it is possible to build a tailor-made TV service on dedicated hardware that fulfills the particular needs of a Pay TV provider.
 It features hardware abstractions that give a stable and well-defined starting point for hardware manufacturers to create drivers for desired components.
 AOSP allows for an unprecedented level of control over the system and overall experience.
 Changing system-level behavior, incorporating proprietary or 3rd party security features, all contribute to the high level of customizability, flexibility, and adaptability allowed with this OS flavor.

 If you are a new entrant in a market with a non-linear service offering, AOSP may be a viable option, requiring lower upfront investment while providing a direct path to delivering a bespoke entertainment service for a captive audience.
 This will generate additional revenue for you while increasing customer loyalty.
 It is also better suited in markets with low OTT and streaming usage where traditional linear TV plays a key role.

-For a deep dive into the major platforms for OTT operators, keep an eye out for our existing and upcoming parts of this OTT platform strategy series:
+For a deep dive into the major platforms for OTT operators, check out the other parts of this OTT platform strategy series: